hermannpencole/nifi-config/README.md

 # TODO

 add version management that undeploy the old version automatically (with a version # in comment?)

+Delete properties when this is null

+Start (one by one ?) processor and get error if there is

 All idea are welcome.